twhida/csc-249-p1-simple-rpc-app/README.md

 You must submit these work products:

 1. Source code for your client and server.
 Ideally, this will be a link to your public Git code repo.
 2. A document with a written description of your client-server message format (that is, a description of all implemented client and server messages, and how the various components of each message are represented).
 This document must also briefly summarize what your client-server application does, and provide examples of expected output for all implemented RPC operations.
+Your goal in writing this document should be to convey enough information in enough detail to allow a competent programmer **without access to your source code** to write either a new client that communicates properly with your server, or a new server that communicates properly with your client.
+This document should include at least four sections: Overview of Application, Client->Server Message Format, Server->Client Message Format, Example Output.
 3. A command-line trace showing the client and server in operation.

 ## Teamwork Policy